trevp/tlslite/readme.txt

 3 Installation
 ===============
 Requirements:
-  Python 2.7 has been tested.
-Earlier versions may work.
-Python 3 is not yet supported.
+  Python 2.7 or higher is required.
+Python 3 is not supported.

 Options:
   - If you have the M2Crypto interface to OpenSSL, this will be used for fast